smartcat-labs/GenQ/README.md

 ### Performance on Another Dataset

   <p>To assess the performance of our fine-tuned query generation model, we conducted evaluations on a dataset containing real user queries, which was not part of the fine-tuning data.
 The goal was to verify the model's generalizability and effectiveness in generating high-quality queries for e-commerce products.</p>

+  For this experiment, we utilized [Studeni/amazon-esci-data](https://huggingface.co/datasets/Studeni/amazon-esci-data).
+From this dataset, we specifically selected queries that were in English and closely aligned with the corresponding product descriptions.

   <details><summary><b>Average scores by model</b></summary>
     <table style="width:100%">